kelseyhightower/oscon-2017-kubernetes-tutorial/labs/05-challege-secrets.md

 ## Bonus

-* Create a container for your secret and sync a Vault secret every 10 seconds.
+* Create a Kubernetes deployment for your secrets management tool and sync a Vault secret every 10 seconds.